blu-sta/HK-Rando-4-Log-Display/README.md

 `Group` toggles how locations are grouped together \
 Options include Map Areas, Titled Map Areas, Rooms in Map/Titled Areas, Rooms or None \
 `Sort` toggles whether locations are ordered alphabetically or order of appearance in the logs  \
+`Out of Logic` cycles between showing, splitting (separating) and hiding Out of Logic checks \
 `Expand All` and `Collapse All` can be used to expand/collapse all groups \
 `Time` will show or hide the time the location appeared in the log \
 `Room` will toggle between showing the in-game room code and an alternate description of the room \